 On a building steeped in rural conservative perceptions, this bold and shocking artistic statement received huge media attention, while challenging the public’s understanding of both urban graffiti art and the British institution the building represents.
 The project involved the artists and organizers living together in the Castle for approximately one month, documented by various forms of media.
 The artists had time to share and explore new ideas, from both sides of the equator, culminating in a one-off, giant piece of collaborative art.

 In 2011, the mural was named as one of the world’s top 10 examples of street art by author and designer Tristan Manco – on a par with Banksy’s work in Los Angeles and the Favela Morro Da Providencia in Rio de Janeiro.
-In 2018 we are celebrating the 10th Anniversary of this astounding art project with a special birthday session under the castle’s eye.
-Stay tuned.
+A visit to the Garden Party is not complete without spending some time up close exploring the incredible details of this unique artwork.